ShardulDhiwar/ChatME/README.md

 ## Usage

-1. Open http://localhost:3000 in your browser
+1. Open the [live demo](https://chat-me-omega.vercel.app/) or http://localhost:3000 for local development
 2. Click "Create New Room" to generate a new chat room
 3. Share the room URL with others to chat together
 4. Enter a username when joining a room